 Routine Achilles tendonitis diagnosis may involve the following tests:

 The UPMC Sports Medicine professionals can help you recover from Achilles tendonitis and prevent further injury to the tendon.
-Call 1-855-93-SPORT (77678) for an appointment with our team.
+Call 1-855-937-7678 for an appointment with our team.

 Achilles tendonitis treatment includes: